Jake Marisnick: Houston Astros

 In 106 games of 2017, Marisnick finished with a .243 batting average, 16 home runs, and 35 RBI.
 With the Astros finishing the year 101–61, the team clinched the AL West pennant, and eventually won the 2017 World Series, their first ever.
 Marisnick did not participate in any postseason action due to injury, but was still on the 40-man roster at the time, and won his first championship title.

 On July 7, 2018, Marisnick was sent down to Triple–A for the second time in the season, after struggling at the plate.
 In 2018 with Houston he batted .211/.275/.399 with 10 home runs and 28 RBI.

-On July 7, 2019, while trying to score on a fly out, Marisnick collided with catcher Jonathan Lucroy of the Los Angeles Angels at home plate and was called out for violating Official Baseball Rule 6.01(i).
+On July 7, 2019, while attempting to score on a fly out, Marisnick collided with catcher Jonathan Lucroy of the Los Angeles Angels at home plate and was called out for violating Official Baseball Rule 6.01(i).
 Lucroy had a concussion and a broken nose as a result of the collision, and Marisnick was suspended for two games for the violation (pending appeal), although the collision was deemed unintentional.
 On July 18, at an away game against the Angels, Marisnick was hit by a pitch by Angels reliever Noé Ramirez in the high back, though the pitch was going for his head.
 Marisnick did not charge the mound or retaliate but went to 1st base.
 At first base first baseman Albert Pujols had an argument with the angered Astros dugout.
 Ramirez and Angels manager Brad Ausmus were suspended, Ramirez for three games and Ausmus for one.
 On July 29, it was announced that Marisnick had lost his appeal for his two-game suspension.
 In 2019 for Houston, he batted .233/.289/.411 with 10 home runs and 34 RBI in 292 at-bats.
+Marisnick was the Astros' 2019 nominee for the Heart & Hustle Award.